 Or flip it again.
 What if, in that episode, Parmen had the two kissing couples (Kirk and Uhura are the others, in what was one of the first interracial kisses broadcast on American television) switch partners in a few different ways?

 When Chapel and Uhura are forced to kiss, or Kirk and Spock, how do we react as an audience?
 Do we cheer?
-Are we repulsed?
+Or does it repulse us?
 Do we shrug as if we’ve seen it all before?
-Do we react cynically, figuring it’s just a ploy to bring in more ratings?
+Do we react cynically, figuring this type of character sexuality is just a ploy to bring in more ratings?

 I hope this sort of change would not elicit revulsion.
 And I certainly hope it would intelligently amp up the drama.
-Truthfully, if the episode were being aired today, it would likely be far more than kissing, or at least such would be implied.
+Truthfully, if the episode were being aired today, it would likely be far more than kissing.
+Or at least such that would be the implication.
 It would be Platonian porn.
 And that porn would not have to be male-female.

 Frank started off as a protest against various homophobic slurs I was seeing on Trek United several years ago.
-I wanted a tough but kind character, and so he was written into There’s Something About Hoshi and was given a prominent role.
+I wanted a tough but kind character, and so I wrote him into There’s Something About Hoshi and gave him a prominent role.
 He is so friendly to Hoshi, and so protective of her, that the Arisians even think they are a couple.

 Boy, are they ever wrong.

 Truth be told, Frank and Dave’s relationship in that story was far more stable and assured than Hoshi and Ted’s.
 Ted Stone comes across as kind of wimpy, and certainly shy and anything but an Alpha Male, worshiping Hoshi, more or less from afar.

 Frank and Dave, in contrast, have an easygoing affection.
 Understated, yes, but they look at each other lovingly and there is a great deal of feeling behind Frank saying, “I’ll see you later.”
 The subtext should be – I can’t wait to see you later.